madgen/madgen.github.io/posts/2018-12-22-The-Essence-of-Datalog.markdown

 ## Closing remarks

-Short program, long prose is the theme of this post.
-I hope I managed to give some idea about how a simple Datalog can be evaluated.
-I tried to squeeze in as much semantics information and tips for more efficient implementation as possible which I think is more useful than a short program.
+Short program, long prose is the theme.
+I hope I managed to give some idea about how a simple Datalog variant works.
+I tried to squeeze in as much semantics and tips for more efficient implementation as possible which is probably more useful than a short program.

 If you want to look at Datalog further.
-[Souffle](https://souffle-lang.github.io) is a modern variant with more features and is blazingly fast.
-Its evaluation strategy, however, is to compile to C++ and run that, so what I described in this post may not be much help, if you want to dive into it.
+[Souffle](https://souffle-lang.github.io) is a modern variant geared towards program analysis and is blazingly fast.

 If you are interested in a more formal treatment of Datalog as well as some of the optimisations I mentioned chapters 12 to 15 of [Foundations of